bgruening/galaxytools/chemicaltoolbox/README.rst

 ===============
 .. _Installation:

-ChemicalToolBoX can be installed on all common unix systems.
+ChemicalToolBoX can be installed on all common Unix systems.
 However, it is developed on Linux and I don't have access to OS X. You are welcome to help improving this documentation, just contact_ me.

 .. _contact: https://github.com/bgruening